Our Services

 On agreeing the purchase price, we recommend that you set aside money for purchase costs including a lawyer, notary, taxes, and relevant fees.
 Service charges such as lawyers and translators can vary throughout the region.
 Other official costs are also set in Turkish lira, and the amount in your home country currency will change according to exchange rates at that time.
 You should work on roughly 8-9% to cover all fees and charges.
 Please note as of 1st of January 2020 title deed transfer tax is 4%.

-Cost of Buying Property in Turkey
+Cost of Buying Property in Turkiye

 Translation services: Some translators charge by the hour while others offer a set package specifically for property purchases.
 Please note that translators in Turkey must be officially registered and licensed.
 Notary offices in each district have a list of licensed translators or alternatively, we can assist and recommend one for you.

-In accordance with Turkish Law, we charge the buyer 2.4% (inclusive of any related Vat or taxes) of the agreed purchase price (unless agreed differently in writing), this is standardised throughout estate agency in Turkey.
+In accordance with Turkish Law, we charge the buyer 3% (inclusive of any related Vat or taxes) of the agreed purchase price (unless agreed differently in writing), this is standardised throughout estate agency in Turkey.

 Typical fees

-Solicitor/Lawyer fee £800 – £1000 (if you chose to have one)
+Solicitor/Lawyer fee £800 – £1000 (if you choose to use one)

 Our Fee: 3% (inclusive of any related Vat or taxes) of the purchase price